Ask the Experts

 Electronic Controls Design Inc

-Paul been with Electronic Controls Design Inc. (ECD) in Milwaukie, Oregon for over 34 years as a Senior Project Engineer.
-He has seen and worked with the electronic manufacturing industry from many points of view, including: technician, designer, manufacture, and customer.
-His focus has been the design and application of thermal process measurement tools used to improve manufacturing processes like: mass reflow and wave soldering, bread baking, paint and powder curing, metal heat treatment and more.
+Paul been with Electronic Controls Design Inc. (ECD) in Milwaukie, Oregon for over 39 years as a Senior Project Engineer.
+He has seen and worked with the electronic manufacturing industry from many points of view, including: technician, engineer, manufacture, and customer.
+His focus has been the design and application of measurement tools used to improve manufacturing thermal processes and well as moisture sensitive component storage solutions.

 Fritz's career in electronics manufacturing has included diverse engineering roles including PWB fabrication, thick film print & fire, SMT and wave/selective solder process engineering, and electronics materials development and marketing.
 Fritz's educational background is in mechanical engineering with an emphasis on materials science.
 Design of Experiments (DoE) techniques have been an area of independent study.
 Fritz has published over a dozen papers at various industry conferences.

 Youcan use a paper on top of the board that is reactive to your specificflux.
 This is the same method as we (ECD) uses on our Fluxometer product,and paper can be sourced from us directly.

 M.O.L.E.
 Line Product Manager

 Mark Waterman is a trainer and field engineer with 17 years experience in service and applications specialties.
 Intimate knowledge of soldering processes and measurement systems.
 Six sigma and statistical process control generalist.